Yale-BIM/f21-assignments/assignment-0/README.md

     > Documenting ROS packages and nodes is good practice!

-    * **V-1b.** Add a README.md file in
-    [GitLab flavored markdown](https://docs.gitlab.com/ee/user/markdown.html) format to your shutter_poses package.
-This file should explain what the switch_poses.py node does and include the gif that you generated from PV-1 to show an example execution.

-        > More information on including images in GitLab's markdown can be found [here](https://docs.gitlab.com/ee/user/markdown.html#images).

 - **V-2.** Add the `commit SHA` that corresponds to the final version of your code to your report.
 This version of the code is what will be used to evaluate this assignment.

-- **V-1a.
+- **V-3.
 (5pt extra credit)** Record your screen (e.g., with [kazam](https://launchpad.net/kazam)) as the
 robot is changing its pose in RViz and reaching the desired poses.
 Turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snipped](https://gitlab.com/snippets/1743818), and include it to your README.md file to demonstrate the execution of the switch_poses.py node in your documentation.

-     > Add the animated gif to your repository so that it's displayed in the GitLab page when your README.md file is rendered on the web.
-More information on including images in GitLab's markdown can be found [here](https://docs.gitlab.com/ee/user/markdown.html#images).
+    NOTE: We suggest that you add the animated gif to your repository so that all of your documentation is contained in a single place and the animated git is displayed in GitLab when your README.md file is rendered on the web.

+     > More information on including images
+     in GitLab's markdown can be found [here](https://docs.gitlab.com/ee/user/markdown.html#images).